Scripter17/url-cleaner/site/api.md

 Like [`/clean`](#clean) but uses WebSockets.

-The `CleanPayloadConfig` is set with a query parameter for each field.
+The `CleanPayloadConfig` is set with a query parameter for each field either omitted for the default value or set to a JSON string.

-Tasks are done line-by-line like URL Cleaner CLI, but the output lines are prefixed with `Ok\t` for successful tasks and `Err\t` for unsuccessful tasks.
+Tasks are sent as strings with any number of lines.
+Each line contains one task.

+Results are returned in the same order they are recieved as strings of lines, each containing `Ok` or `Err`, a tab, then the result payload.
+Every line, even the last one, is followed by a newline.

+Only the order in which result lines are sent is defined.
+A group of 3 tasks may be returned as a group of 2 results and a group of 1 result.

+Users should be careful to only close the connection once either all results are recieved or once further results are no longer needed.